PreciousChicken/blog/content/posts/deja-dup-ubuntu-backup-on-wd-my-cloud.md

 ## 3. Create a local folder to act as mount point

 Using the terminal create a folder on the computer you are backing up: `sudo mkdir /mnt/Backup`.
-This is the folder you will mount the NAS drive too; you can create this folder anywhere you consider sensible.
+This is the folder you will mount the NAS drive to; you can create this folder anywhere you consider sensible.

 ## 4. Open *fstab* file